-Nikon D750 versus Pentax K-1
+Nikon D750 vs Pentax K-1

 The Nikon D750 and the Pentax K-1 are two enthusiast cameras that were officially introduced, respectively, in September 2014 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Nikon has a resolution of 24.2 megapixel, whereas the Pentax provides 36.2 MP.
+The Nikon has a resolution of 24.2 megapixels, whereas the Pentax provides 36.2 MP.

 Body comparison: Nikon D750 vs Pentax K-1

 The side-by-side display below illustrates the physical size and weight of the Nikon D750 and the Pentax K-1.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.